DlangGraphicsWG/documents/cpu-rasterization.md

 ## How to represent common shapes using these primitives

-Assume we can flatten Bézier curves and arcs, i.e. make a list of segments with some presicion.
+Assume we can flatten Bézier curves and arcs, i.e. make a list of segments with some precision.

 Rectangle - a trapezoid with vertical sides.